-Bob has written and produced such award-winning television programs as: The 4-hour PBS mini-series The Genocide Factor, hosted by Academy Award © winner, actor Jon Voight; the MSNBC special For God & Country: A Marine Snipers Story, hosted by NBC’s Lester Holt; the cable series The Directors for Starz/Encore: 91 one-hour episodes, which paid tribute to motion picture directors.
-Among those honored: Steven Spielberg (Close Encounters), Gary Marshall (Pretty Woman,) Penny Marshall (A League of Their Own) George Lucas (Star Wars), Martin Scorsese (Mean Streets), Richard Donner (Lethal Weapons), James Cameron (Titanic), Clint Eastwood (Million Dollar Baby), Barbara Streisand (Yentl), Milos Forman (One Flew over the Cuckoo’s Nest), Ron Howard (The Da Vinci Code), Noman Jewison (Moonstruck), Spike Lee (Do the Right Thing), Alan Pakula (Sofie’s Choice), Robert Altman (MASH), and the legendary Robert Wise (The Sound of Music).
-Over 250 actors, writers, musicians, and producers participated, including such notables as Tom Hanks, Harrison Ford, Meryl Streep, Brat Pitt, Paul Newman, Julie Andrews, Mel Gibson, Johnny Depp, Burt Reynolds, Al Pacino, Robert de Niro, Morgan Freeman, Jodie Foster, Arnold Swartzenegger, and Nicole Kidman.
-The series ran for ten years in the U.S. and over 75 countries around the world.
+I’ve written and produced such award-winning television productions as the 4-hour PBS mini-series The Genocide Factor, hosted by Academy Award © winner, Jon Voight; the MSNBC special For God & Country: A Marine Snipers Story, hosted by NBC’s Lester Holt; the Starz/Encore series The Directors, which paid tribute to 91 motion picture directors including John Frankenheimer (Le Mans) Steven Spielberg (Saving Private Ryan), Gary Marshall (Pretty Woman) Penny Marshall (A League of Their Own) George Lucas (Star Wars), Martin Scorsese (Mean Streets), Richard Donner (Lethal Weapons), James Cameron (Titanic), Clint Eastwood (Million Dollar Baby), Barbara Streisand (Yentl), Milos Forman (One Flew over the Cuckoo’s Nest), Ron Howard (The Da Vinci Code), Noman Jewison (Moonstruck), Spike Lee (Do the Right Thing), Alan Pakula (Sofie’s Choice), Robert Altman (MASH), and the legendary Robert Wise (The Sound of Music & Westside Story).
+Over 250 actors, writers, musicians, and producers participated including Tom Hanks, Harrison Ford, Meryl Streep, Brat Pitt, Paul Newman, Julie Andrews, Mel Gibson, Johnny Depp, Burt Reynolds, Al Pacino, Robert de Niro, Morgan Freeman, Jodie Foster, Arnold Swartzenegger, Kirk and Michael Douglas, and Nicole Kidman.
+The series ran for ten consecutive years on two US cable systems and in over 75 countries around the world.

-“I’m interested in what makes us all tick.
+I’ve always been obsessed by what makes us humans tick.
 For that reason, I write fiction that delves, often with a jaundiced eye, into the human condition.
-That demands that I get into my character heads, giving each a well-defined personality that readers can relate to.
-When I read a novel, if I can’t see the characters in my head, the author failed, and I usually don’t bother finishing that book.
-My goal is to write stories that engage and challenge readers on subjects we often take for granted, even if it means receiving an extreme reaction from someone who disagrees with what I’ve written.
-But then again, I write fiction, so who’s going to prove me wrong?
-My other passions are traveling to Europe when we can and cooking Italian dishes, thanks to my Sicilian mother who taught me how.”
+That demands that I get into my character heads, giving each a well-defined personality that readers can easily relate to.
+All my novels take place in the future.
+But then again, I write fiction, so who’s going to prove my predictions wrong?

-Bob’s film career officially took off in 1965 when several business men funded the production of a screenplay he had written.
-The projected budget was $32,000.00—a laughable amount for a full-length feature film, even in 1965.
-He had fashioned a story that could be filmed in a single location; a local bar.
-The idea was to follow a number of bar patrons as they interacted, some violently, during the course of one evening.
-A local bar owner agreed to allow filming to take place in his
+My career as a filmmaker began in 1965 when several business men in Canton, Ohio—where I owned an advertising agency—funded the production of a screenplay I had written.
+The budget was $32,000.00—a laughable amount for a full-length feature film.
+I had written a story (One Savage Night) that could be filmed in a single location—a local bar.
+The idea was to follow a number of bar patrons as they interacted—some violently—during the course of one evening.
+The owner of a small local bar agreed to close and rent his establishment for